RowenTey/SC1015-Predictive-Modelling/README.md

-# Stock Price Prediction using Economic Indicators - SC14 Group 1
+# Predictive Modelling with Economic Indicators - SC14 Group 1

 ## About